 One of the many things we realised is that a Sizzling Start is just as effective in a factual piece as in narrative and persuasive texts.
 But we worked out that starting with an exciting fact (did you know that spiders can hold their breath?) is great, but writers also want to link that fact to a technique – such as starting with a sound, starting with action, beginning at a moment of change, asking a question or painting a vivid word picture – to make that fact really sizzle.

-In advance of the release of our brand spanking new Informative Writing Manual in March (pre-order now), here are a few picture writing prompts for Step 1: Plan for Success, Step 2: Sizzling Starts and Step 3: Tightening Tension that are perfect for keeping your students practising daily.
+Here are a few picture writing prompts for Step 1: Plan for Success, Step 2: Sizzling Starts and Step 3: Tightening Tension that are perfect for keeping your students practising daily.

 Seven Steps Online members can access informative writing prompts for all of the Seven Steps, and each one comes with extra thinking prompts, video links and activity ideas to help students engage and practise these techniques.